 - Clinical Nurse Specialist (CNS)

 Nurse practitioners and clinical nurse specialists also have a population focus.
 The focus may be broad (families and individuals across the lifespan) or may target a particular demographic group (neonatal, pediatrics, women’s health/ gender, or adult/ gerontology).
 Some advanced practice nurses focus on psychiatric and mental health issues.

 In order to be certified as an APRN in Mississippi, one must hold a license as a registered nurse (or a temporary permit if the license is pending).
 Mississippi is a member of the nurse compact and will accept an RN license held in another compact state, provided the other state is the nurse’s primary place of residency.
 If the home state is not a compact state, the nurse will need to apply for RN endorsement.

-A prospective advanced practice nurse must earn a degree at the master's level or higher.
+A prospective advanced practice nurse must earn a degree at the master’s level or higher (Nurse Practitioner programs in Mississippi).
 The program is to include clinical experience.
 It is to be nationally accredited through an agency approved by the Board.
 The program should be one designed to prepare the nurse for his or her intended advanced practice role.

 APRNs who graduated by the end of 1998 will not necessarily have degrees at the graduate level.
 Those who graduated post-1993, however, will need to demonstrate that they completed programs that included concentrations in the particular advanced practice specialties for which they seek credentialing.

 APRNs who graduated and achieved certification by the end of 1993 will not necessarily have completed programs specific to their advanced practice role.
 They will, at minimum, need to show that they completed accredited programs that were designed for advanced practice registered nurses.

 A prospective APRN must pass a national certification examination.
 There are multiple certification agencies for advanced practice nurses.
 Selection will depend on role and population focus.